adamconnelly/Thrift.Net/binding.md

 ## Type Resolution

-Binders support resolving types using the `ResolveType()` method.
+Symbols support resolving types using the `ResolveType()` method.
 This returns a `FieldType` object containing information about the type.
-Because Binders are built in a tree structure to represent the scope, type resolution can walk up this tree until it finds a binder that can resolve the specified type.
+Because Symbols are built in a tree structure to represent the scope, type resolution can walk up this tree until it finds a Symbol that can resolve the specified type.

 For example, if we have the following Thrift definition: